 “When we’re talking about a habitable planet, we’re talking about a world where liquid water can exist,” said Stephen Kane, a scientist with the NASA Exoplanet Science Institute at the California Institute of Technology in Pasadena.
 “A planet needs to be the right distance from its star — not too hot and not too cold.”
 Determined by the size and heat of the star, this temperature range is commonly referred to as the “habitable zone” around a star.

 Kane and fellow Exoplanet Science Institute scientist Dawn Gelino have created a resource called the “Habitable Zone Gallery.”
 It calculates the size and distance of the habitable zone for each exoplanetary system that has been discovered and shows which exoplanets orbit in this so-called “goldilocks” zone.
 The Habitable Zone Gallery can be found at www.hzgallery.org.
-The study describing the research appears in the Astrobiology journal and is available at http://arxiv.org/abs/1205.2429.
+The study describing the research was published in the Astrobiology journal.

 But not all exoplanets have Earth-like orbits that remain at a fairly constant distance from their stars.
 One of the unexpected revelations of planet hunting has been that many planets travel in very oblong, eccentric orbits that vary greatly in distance from their stars.